cedarworth/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to list my current directory
+script that changes working directory to the user home directory